alpine-docker/terragrunt/README.md

 # The Processes to build this image

-* Enable CI cronjob on this repo to run build daily on master branch
+* Enable CI cronjob on this repo to run build weekly on master branch
 * Check if there are new versions announced via Terraform Github REST API
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with latest `terraform version` as tag and push to hub.docker.com